LivingTheDagor/WrplReplayParser/README.md

 example for the replay parser is found in experiment/dagor_replay_test/TestLoadingReplay.cpp

 Due to any changes Gaijin may change to the replay format, the Replay Parser will only attempt to be compatable with the most recent non-dev release of warthunder

+This attempts to be buildable for
+Windows: using minGW, and MSVC (not recently tested), Linux (WSL2): using gcc
 # TODO
 setup abi